swarmstack/swarmstack/README.md

 There is a [docker-compose-singlebox.yml](https://github.com/swarmstack/swarmstack/blob/master/docker-compose-singlebox.yml) stack that can be used to evaluate swarmstack on a single Docker swarm host without requiring etcd and Portworx or other persistent storage.
 Please see the INSTALLATION section for instructions on installing this _singlebox_ version of swarmstack.

 3 or more Enterprise Linux 7 (RHEL 7/CentOS 7) hosts _(baremetal / VM or a combination)_, with each contributing (1) or more additional virtual or physical _unused_ block devices or partitions to the Portworx storage cluster that swarmstack will install. _More devices usually equals better performance_.
-If bringing your own existing Docker swarm, 17.09.0+ is required by the swarmstack compose file. swarmstack will install or upgrade all defined _[swarm]_ nodes to the latest stable version of Docker and will attempt to join all _[swarm]_ hosts in the cluster to the _SWARMJOIN_ defined host.
+If bringing your own existing Docker swarm, 17.12.0+ is required by the swarmstack compose file (version 3.5). swarmstack will install or upgrade all defined _[swarm]_ nodes to the latest stable version of Docker and will attempt to join all _[swarm]_ hosts in the cluster to the _SWARMJOIN_ defined host.
 You can change the Docker version installed, including using bleeding-edge repos if desired, by altering the docker.yml playbook.

 Using the free [Portworx PX-Developer](https://github.com/portworx/px-dev) version by default, swarmstack will install a storage cluster for each set of (3) hosts added to the cluster, which must provide a minimum 40GB (needed by swarmstack) up to the Portworx developer version limits of 1TB of persistent storage for up to _40_ volumes across those 3 nodes.
 Adding 1TB drives/partitions from each node would be optimal to fill out the 1TB of replicated space.
 You can contribute unused block device(s) or partition(s), adding more smaller NMVe/SSDs on bare-metal or cloud-provider high-IOPS block devices would provide Portworx faster storage, but Portworx functions even across 3 VMs on the same machine each contributing storage from a single shared USB2 NAS, so scale your storage depending on your expected persistent-storage workloads.
 Block devices or partitions larger than 1TB can be contributed, but only 1TB of persistent storage will be available without licensing the PX-Enterprise version.